 1. Thank you for agreeing to answer a few questions.
 We admire your work very much.
 We admire all the Leading Lights.
 Leading Light Communist Organization is the only organization that is bringing forward new ideas to make revolution in the real world.
-It is exciting to finally meet you, Leading Light Commander.
-I know you have many names, but we’ll refer to you as “Prairie Fire.”
+It is exciting to finally meet you.
 Can you briefly discuss the problem as you see it?
 What is wrong with the world?

 We live in a world of great poverty, great misery, great suffering, great cruelty.
 The scale of violence inflicted against humanity and the Earth is unprecedented.
 Global Empire, the Bourgeois World, the First World, is stealing our future and the future of the planet itself.
 Half the world lives and dies on less than 3 dollars a day.
 800 million people do not have access to safe water.
 For hundreds of millions of people just getting by, just finding safe water, is a life and death, and daily, struggle.
 Every year, millions of lives are cut short due to structural poverty, lack of healthcare, lack of food or safe water, toxic environments.
 Endless wars, assassinations, drone strikes, bombings, death-squad terror.
 Suffering and cruelty are everywhere.
 Our people are destroyed.
 Our common home, the Earth, is destroyed.
 If we do not act, there will be nothing left, no future for our children and their children.
 We must fight back.
 Our children deserve better.
 We deserve better.
 But we should not strike out in blind rage.
 If we are to really win, we need more than just a revolutionary body, but also a mind.
 We must be guided by the Leading Light of truth, by revolutionary science.
 Without theory, practice is blind.
 Leading Light Communism is the only way forward.